mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Same person**: I mean, just sitting with you in zazen, hour after hour, my feeling is that there are deeper levels of being that also go on during sesshin.

 **Katagiri**: Uh-huh.
 Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen – no. [What] even the teacher has to do, is to take care of zazen from moment to moment, as you do.
 Exactly the same.
-There is no sign of priding yourself, as a master, as a teacher. *No way.* Because, even [for] the teacher: there is a mind, there is a body, there is breath, and environment, and sensory world.
+There is no sign of priding yourself, as a master, as a teacher. *No way.* Because, even [for] the teacher, there is a mind, there is a body, there is breath, and environment, and sensory world.
 So immediately, my mind reacts to the sound the car.

 **Same person**: Yeah, I hear you saying that about your own zazen, it sounds like.
 But I'm asking, I guess: doesn't the teacher, when you're sitting with 30 of us, doesn't the Zen teacher also work with the students at deeper levels of mind?